 Further adding to housing demands are that fewer people live in every household.
 In the 1960s, the average household was 3.3 people, with nearly one-quarter of households having 5 or more people.
 Today, households average 2.5 people, with fewer than 10% of households having 5 or more people.
 All of the shift from larger families has been to one and two-person households.

 While household size does tend to tick up temporarily for a year or two following recessions, potentially creating a short-term headwind for household growth (which you can see already for 2020), the long-term trend continues to be towards smaller households.

 Last but not least, more people own homes today.
-While we are far from the inflated ownership peak of the 2000s housing bubble, an increase in home ownership also drives increased demand for homes.
+While we are far from the inflated ownership peak of the 2000s housing bubble, an increase in homeownership also drives increased demand for homes.
 We often see a downturn in this rate during and after recessions driven by a financial crisis (like the Great Recession in 2008).
 I don’t expect this to be a persistent trend coming out of the current recession, but only time will tell.

 And more importantly, as you look back at all these factors – there is no huge deviation from the long-term trend, like the bubble in homeownership we saw in the 2000s.
 The population is growing.
 Household size is steadily decreasing.
 And there is a population bubble in prime household formation age – all of which supports increasing demand for housing.

 Demand for mortgages was extremely high through most of 2020.
 However, this high demand is tempered by lenders tightening their standards for mortgage loans.
-Nearly 100 of my followers shared their recent mortgage and refinancing experiences this week.
+Last Spring, 100s of my followers shared their mortgage and refinancing experiences.
 Many reported longer processing times than normal, stricter appraisals, lower loan-to-value requirements for refinancings, and multiple employment verifications both during the process and even following the closing.

-Lenders are super nervous about borrowers losing their jobs in the current environment, and some borrowers have even been asked to sign waivers that they won’t use forbearance on new mortgages.
+Lenders were super nervous about borrowers losing their jobs at the height of the pandemic, and some borrowers were even asked to sign waivers that they won’t use forbearance on new mortgages.
 Lending standards are especially tightening for loans that do not qualify for government protections.